The Policy of "Developing Hong Kong’s status as a Regional Education Hub"

 We will build on these measures and endeavour to attract more quality non-local students to study in Hong Kong, as well as welcome overseas institutions to set up campuses in Hong Kong.
 We will work with our post-secondary education institutions to step up exchange and promotion efforts overseas so as to encourage more students to regard Hong Kong as a destination for education.

-- Over 31,700 non-local students coming from over 70 countries or regions studying post-secondary education in Hong Kong
+- About 32,000 non-local students coming from over 70 countries or regions studied in post-secondary education programmes in Hong Kong

-- About 5,600 incoming and 6,200 of outgoing students on exchange (i.e. every one out of four of our undergraduate students had the opportunity to go on exchange during their study period)
+- About 6,000 incoming and 6,200 outgoing students on exchange (i.e. every one out of four of our undergraduate students had the opportunity to go on exchange during their study period)

 For more details of the Policy, please take a look at our detailed factsheet.